 That Moment When Historical Fiction Isn’t Fiction

-You’ve plotted your historical fictional short story.
+You’ve plotted your historical fiction short story.
 You’ve performed the research to the minutest detail, so the story is historically correct.
 The words of your story unfold in your editor and suddenly your initial story and your research meld together to reveal your story isn’t fictional at all.
 Has your muse tricked you or are history (reality) and fiction (make-believe) related in some way?

 Mark Twain said, “The only difference between reality and fiction is that fiction needs to be credible.”